FYI

 RESTRICTIVE COVENANTS

 Please remember that Temple Hills is a community with restrictive covenants which are enforced by an active Homeowners Association (HOA) and Architectural Review Committee (ARC).
-Please read and understand the restrictive covenants which may be found on the http://thha.net website under “Business” / “HOA Covenants.”
+You can read and review the restrictive covenants and our By-Laws by clicking HERE or go to the "Business" tab at the top and select "HOA Covenants".

 ARCHITECTURAL REVIEW COMMITTEE (ARC)

 Before you start any exterior additions or changes, you must apply to the Architectural Review Committee.
-ARC project applications should be submitted by the last day of the month for review on the second Thursday of the following month.
-All applications must include a $25 fee and HOA dues must be current.
+ARC project applications are reviewed and approved or disapproved by the ARC throughout the month as they are received.
+Online applications are encouraged.
+There is a $25 application fee which is waived if your application is submitted and approved prior to starting work.

 GOOD NEIGHBOR REMINDERS